w3f/Grants-Program/applications/skyepass.md

 - `SSH Login Tool`: a whole team can share login credential to their server effortlessly.
 - `Shared Phone Number`: a shared Google account that registered on `Google Voice` can be stored, and the whole family can receive verification code for services.

+### More Potential For a Password Manager

+Based on some thinking of the basis nature of NFTs.
+We believe that a password manager is an ideal medium to deliver tokenized digital identities.
+Therefore, we think each username-password-OTP combination as an atomic token, a vault as a collection of these identities, and an `extension` as a service injected with an identity.

+- If we assume all identity tokens have two states: "public identity" or "private identity".
+A public handle is the public identity of a user.
+Therefore, we are building a solution to link to one's public off-chain profiles.
+Also, we can implement a ENS-like or @username style handle system.
+- Therefore, simple sharing behavior (i.e. share my spotify account to my girlfriend) can take two forms: if she has an account with this password manager, simple @her, set some rules for using this password(or not) and press share.
+If she has not, a one time sharing link will be sent, her browser will generate an ephemeral key pair, and that ephemeral key pair will be used to encrypted the entry and send the encrypted password entry over and make it self-destruct soon.
+- For teams or families, they are using a shared identity.
+They can link their profiles and get a handle like @team, while the team will use some secret sharing schema for privilege management.

+For more on this, please refer to `Future Plan/Integrated Identity Solution` section.

 ### Ecosystem Fit
 I don't think there are anything like SkyePass so far, both within the Substrate community or all blockchain communities.
 The reason that Substrate will be an ideal platform for SkyePass is because the flexibility the framework offers.
 Please refer to the `Future Plan` section to see other things our team plan to do.